 This post contains affiliate links.

 It is important to break down how to make a to make a good choice with visual supports and simple language.
-This is a picture of my green and red choice poster I used in my classroom last year.
-It was posted at my circle area at students level.
+This is a picture of the green and red choice posters I used in my classroom last year.
+It was posted at my circle area at students’ level.

 I introduce the choices a handful or so at a time, not all at once.
-I explain the choices in concrete terms to the students so they will understand what the choice is, what it looks and sounds like.
+I explain the choices in concrete terms.
+I want them to understand what the choice is, what it looks like and what it sounds like.

 WHY?
 Talking about the why is higher level thinking.
 It makes students think about how someone else feels which is something that preschoolers don’t often do.

 They are egocentric and focused on themselves at this age.
 How does making green choices make YOU feel and make OTHERS feel?
-How do YOU feel, OTHERS feel, and what other things can happen when you (ex: use mean words)?
+When you make a red choice, how do YOU feel?
+How does it make OTHERS feel?
+What other things can happen when you make this negative choice?

 The wonderful thing about this pencil pouch is that I can keep his rewards and extra green choice cards INSIDE the pouch!
-They are right there at our fingertips for when we need them!
-Awesome right.
-You or the student doesn’t have to go and get the reward or other choice cards!
+They are at our fingertips for when we need them!
+Neither you nor the student has to go elsewhere and get the reward or other choice cards!
 I got this last year at Office Max.
 It is made of a thin plastic.
 I am so loving this pencil pouch!

 Green Choice Necklace is something new I thought of and am super excited about!
 I have a problem solving necklace and it is a game changer.
 You can read more about problem solving HERE.
-I am thinking this will be just as great.
-I hole punched the green choice cards, put them on a book ring, and keep them on a lanyard I wear.
-This way I can support students’ making green choices without having to go to where they are posted.
+I expect this will be just as great.
+I hole punched the green choice cards, put them on a book ring and keep them on a lanyard I wear.
+This way I can support students making green choices without having to go to where they are posted.
 I can just show the picture cards as a visual on my necklace.
 If you see a student struggling, jump in, and go through the green choices one at a time.
 You can say, ” will sharing work, no” and (flip to the next card).
 “Will using your words work, yes!
-Awesome Let’s try it!”
+Awesome, let’s try it!”
 You can also have individual students wear the necklace too!

 Each class is different and changes as the year goes.
-Attach the cards with Velcro and by hole punching the cards so you can easily change the green and red choices out as needed.
-NO more remaking things each year or if a student/class changes!
-Work smarter, not harder right!
+On the poster, attach the cards with Velcro.
+On the necklaces, hole punch the cards so you can easily change the green and red choices out as needed.
+NO more remaking things each year when a student/class changes!

 Something NEW I made for next year is I Can Make Green Choices book.
 Each page has the pattern sentence I can _____.
 It has the same picture cue and language as the green choice cards.